Free shore access

 This spot has been added by

 The Japanese Garden is located north of South Beach, near the Aqaba Marine Park visitor center.
-From the center of Aqaba, take the “South Beach Highway” for about 12km, then exit just after the Berenice Beach Hotel.
+From the center of Aqaba, take the “South Beach Highway” for about 7.5 miles, then exit just after the Berenice Beach Hotel.
 Parking is available along the beach.

-Two other snorkeling spots are located nearby: walking south along the beach, you will first get to South Beach (about 500m walk), then at Seven Sisters (about 1200m walk), famous for its immersed tank.
+Two other snorkeling spots are located nearby: walking south along the beach, you will first get to South Beach (about 550 yards walk), then at Seven Sisters (about 3/4 of a mile walk), famous for its immersed tank.

 We advise entering the water just to the left of the pontoon.
-The current going from north to south (from right to left if you are facing the sea), entering the water near the pontoon will allow you to follow the drop-off and then get out of the water a little further south.
+The current goes from north to south (from right to left if you are facing the sea).
+Entering the water near the pontoon will allow you to follow the drop-off and then get out of the water a little further south.

 At the water entrance point, the seabed is made of sand and pebble.
 Try to enter the water without walking too much, as stonefish and lionfish can be present even at very shallow depths.

-Once in the water, follow the pontoon for about 40m to reach the reef drop-off.
+Once in the water, follow the pontoon for about 40 yards to reach the reef drop-off.
 Along the way, you can explore the reef flat, covered with seagrass meadows and some very damaged corals.
 Klunzinger’s wrasse and sulphur damselfish are very common in these shallow areas.

-Unlike other nearby spots, the Japanese Garden drop-off is not very deep, which allows snorkelers to fully enjoy it from the surface.
-The reef gradually slopes to a depth of 10-12ft/3-4m, where it gives place to sandy beds.
+Unlike other nearby spots, the Japanese Garden drop-off is not very deep, which allows snorkelers to enjoy it from the surface.
+The reef gradually slopes to a depth of 10-12ft, where it gives way to sandy beds.

 Like other reefs in Aqaba, the Japanese Garden suffers from the impact of tourist activities.
-The shallower parts of the reef (↕2-5ft/0.5-1.5m) are badly damaged, with only a few living corals.
-It is only from a depth of 6ft/2m, out of reach of people stepping on the coral, that the reef comes back to life.
+The shallower parts of the reef (↕2-5ft) are badly damaged, with only a few living corals.
+It is only from a depth of 6ft, out of reach of people stepping on the coral, that the reef comes back to life.

 The drop-off is mainly made of fire coral, massive coral and brain coral, in which some red pencil urchins and Red Sea collector urchins are found.
 In places, hundreds of sea goldies and damselfish (whitetail dascyllus, sulfur damsel, whitebelly damsel, etc.) gather near the drop-off.